moibrahemm/moibrahemm/README.md

 A responsive Arabic news app built with Flutter that fetches real-time articles using the GNews API.

 💡 **Key learnings:**
-API integration with Dio, custom extensions for responsiveness, WebView navigation
+API integration with Dio, custom extensions for responsiveness, WebView navigation, and state management using Cubit (BLoC).

 ---